-As interest in AI among tech-savvy millennial increases, leaders fear that if they don’t adapt their current strategies, they’ll get left behind.
-Although competition abounds, the path to attaining AI excellence is not the same for all companies as some have different priorities than others.
-Why do companies pursue an AI advantage?
+As interest in AI among tech-savvy millennials increases, leaders fear that if they don’t adapt their current strategies, they’ll get left behind.
+Although competition abounds, the path to attaining AI excellence is not the same for all companies AI as some have different priorities than others.
+Why do companies AI pursue an AI advantage?
 The following reasons might apply

 To fuel innovation with already available data